inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 This allows different test scopes to override specific input behaviors without affecting others.

-Additionally, when inputs are merged with external configuration (e.g., presets), `type` and `options` are also excluded from automatic merging.
+Additionally, when inputs are merged with external configuration, `type` and `options` are also excluded from automatic merging.